1. What is MODBUS?1. Basic Concept

 Preset Multiple Registers |

-The data field contains the data required for the terminal to perform specific functions or the data collected when the terminal responds to a query.
-The content of this data may be values, reference addresses, or set values.
-For example, the function code tells the terminal to read a register, and the data field specifies from which register to start and how many data to read, with embedded addresses and data varying based on type and content between the slave devices.
+The data field contains the data needed for the terminal to execute specific functions or the data collected when the terminal responds to a query.
+The content of this data may include values, reference addresses, or set values.
+For example, the function field code tells the terminal to read a register, and the data field specifies from which register to start and how many data to read; the embedded addresses and data vary depending on the type and content between the slave devices.

 This field allows the master and terminal to check for errors during transmission.
-Sometimes, due to electrical noise and other interference, a set of data may change while being transmitted from one device to another.
-Error checking ensures that neither the master nor the terminal responds to data that has changed during transmission, thereby improving system safety and efficiency.
+Sometimes, due to electrical noise and other interference, a set of data may change while being transmitted from one device to another on the line.
+Error checking ensures that the master or terminal does not respond to data that has changed during transmission, thus improving system safety and efficiency.
 Error checking uses a 16-bit cyclic redundancy method (CRC16).

 Error checking (CRC) occupies two bytes and contains a 16-bit binary value.
-The CRC value is calculated by the transmitting device and then added to the data frame.
-The receiving device recalculates the CRC value upon receiving the data and compares it with the value in the received CRC field; if these two values are not equal, an error has occurred.
+The CRC value is calculated by the transmitting device and then attached to the data frame.
+The receiving device recalculates the CRC value when receiving data and compares it with the value in the received CRC field.
+If these two values are not equal, an error has occurred.

-During the CRC operation, a 16-bit register is first preset to all 1s, and then each byte of data in the data frame is processed with the current value of that register.
-Only the 8 data bits of each byte participate in generating the CRC; the start bit, stop bit, and any parity bits used do not affect the CRC.
-During CRC generation, each byte’s 8 bits are XORed with the contents of the register, and the result is shifted to the low bit; the high bit is padded with “0”.
-The lowest bit (LSB) is shifted out and checked; if it is 1, the register performs an XOR operation with a preset fixed value (0A001H); if the lowest bit is 0, no further action is taken.
+During CRC calculation, a 16-bit register is first preset to all 1s, and each byte of the data frame is continuously XORed with the current value of that register.
+Only the 8 data bits of each byte participate in generating the CRC; the start and stop bits, as well as any parity bits used, do not affect the CRC.
+When generating the CRC, each byte’s 8 bits are XORed with the contents of the register, and the result is shifted to the low bit, with the high bit filled with “0”.
+The least significant bit (LSB) is shifted out and checked; if it is 1, the register is XORed with a preset fixed value (0A001H); if the least significant bit is 0, no processing is performed.

-This process is repeated until 8 shift operations are completed.
-After the last bit (the 8th bit) is shifted out, the next 8-bit byte is XORed with the current value of the register.
-The same series of 8 shift XOR operations is performed until all bytes in the data frame are processed; the final value generated is the CRC value.
+This processing is repeated until 8 shift operations are completed.
+After the last bit (the 8th bit) is shifted out, the next 8-bit byte is XORed with the current value of the register, and the same 8 shift XOR operations are performed.
+When all bytes in the data frame are processed, the final value generated is the CRC value.

-Ø Pre-set a 16-bit register to 0FFFFH (all 1s), referred to as the CRC register.
+Ø Preset a 16-bit register to 0FFFFH (all 1s), called the CRC register.

-Ø XOR the 8 bits of the first byte in the data frame with the low byte of the CRC register, and store the result back in the CRC register.
+Ø Perform an XOR operation between the 8 bits of the first byte in the data frame and the low byte of the CRC register, and store the result back in the CRC register.

 Ø If the lowest bit is 0: repeat step three (next shift); if the lowest bit is 1: perform an XOR operation between the CRC register and a preset fixed value (0A001H).

 Ø Repeat steps three and four until 8 shifts are completed.
-This processes one complete byte.
+This processes a complete eight bits.

-Ø Repeat steps two to five to process the next byte until all bytes are processed.
+Ø Repeat steps two to five to process the next eight bits until all bytes are processed.

 Ø The final value of the CRC register is the CRC value.

-In addition, there is a method of calculating CRC using a preset table, which is characterized by fast calculation speed, but the table requires a large storage space.
-This method will not be elaborated here; please refer to relevant materials.
+Additionally, there is a method of calculating CRC using a preset table, which is characterized by fast computation speed, but requires a large amount of storage space for the table.
+This method will not be elaborated here; please refer to related materials.

-This section will try to use the format shown in the figure as much as possible (numbers are in hexadecimal).
+This section will use examples in the format shown in the figure as much as possible (numbers are in hexadecimal).

 Addr |